 Schecter OMEN 8 String Guitar

-If you are a guitarist or have a good ear for music, you have probably heard of the 8 string guitar.
-A 8 string guitar is just two more strings than the normal six string guitar.
+If you are a guitarist or have a good ear for music, you have probably heard of the 8-string guitar.
+An 8 string guitar is just two more strings than the normal six-string guitar.
 They are used by a few classical, metal, and jazz guitarists to gain more range and to have more chordal possibilities.
-Also, 8 string guitars look cool, and they stand out in front of other regular 6 string guitarists.
+Also, 8-string guitars look cool, and they stand out in front of other regular 6-string guitarists.

-Because these guitars have been around for a while, many people just resort to well known brands.
-Overall, make sure your 8 string guitar is built well.
-This means it is made of quality components, great assemble, and that fret and nut works.
+Because these guitars have been around for a while, many people just resort to well-known brands.
+Overall, make sure your 8-string guitar is built well.
+This means it is made of quality components, great assemble, and that fret and nut work.
 Be sure to read other people’s reviews and find out what they say about how the guitar feels when played.

 Best 8 String Guitar Reviews

 - Schecter OMEN 8 String Guitar